Transgender men, transmasculine people, and other gender-expansive folks have a variety of options when it comes to hysterectomy.

 Medicare, for instance, covers the cost of all “medically necessary services” and “preventative services.”

 If you are underinsured or uninsured, patient assistance programs are available.
-Some of them are specifically for trans and gender diverse folks.
+Some of them are specifically for trans and gender expansive folks.

 These programs include: